 The fun part about becoming a baker is that you can choose to work in a bakery making just about anything, or you can narrow it down and specialize in a specific skill.
 For those that love baking cupcakes, consider a cupcake shop.
 If you love to make cakes, open a cake shop of your own.

 The possibilities are seemingly endless when it comes to baking, and your future is entirely up to you.

 Don’t Forget Certifications

-If you really want to “wow” future employers or clients considering your business, don’t forget to get your certifications.
+If you really want to become a certified baker or are considering your business, don’t forget to get your certifications.
 Certifications are offered by the Retail Bakers of America.
 There are four certifications available, including: